atomspace/atomspace-eslint/README.md

 ## Quickstart

 After adding the Atom Space preset to your Neutrino-built project, edit your project's `packaje.json` and `.neutrinorc.js` to add the preset for linting **before** your build preset.
-For example, if you are building your project using `@neutrinojs/web`:
+Other presets are not required to `@atomspace/eslint` to work.
+But in this example you will build your project using `@neutrinojs/web` (you should install it first by `npm i --save-dev @neutrinojs/web`):

 **packaje.json**